At Rockin’ Good Health, we try to meet your goals for your massage. What kind of massage do you want? Be sure to let us know!

 Relax and let go of everyday stress.
+This massage is done slowly, with long, deliberate strokes.
+You may fall asleep — I’d be honored.
+You’ll definitely leave calm and refreshed, mentally reset.
 Benefits include calming the nervous system, improving sleep patterns, promoting a sense of well being and improving blood circulation.

 Manual Lymph Drainage (localized, approx. 30 minutes)